Fake Wedding Bouquets That Look RealSusan

 A nosegay or a posy is often the choice for a tiny bride.
 Another selection, for smaller hands, might be a composite bouquet, individual petals wired onto a single stem to resemble a large flower.
 Larger bouquets give voluptuous women a more graceful appearance.

 Another consideration is the shape of the dress.
 A general rule of thumb is the fluffier the dress, the bigger the arrangement.
 More slender sheaths should be accompanied by light and airy floral shapes, such as nosegays or posies.
 A larger grouping could actually hide or detract from a lovely figure.
 Embellished gowns do not need very fancy, sparkly, or cascading blossoms.
-It is better to tone down the bouquet, so that the combination does not appear too busy, bright, or gaudy.
+It is better to tone down the bouquet so that the combination does not appear too busy, bright, or gaudy.

 One of the ways to keep costs down when considering bridal bouquet ideas is to use flowers that are available during the season in which the wedding is planned.
-Experienced florists can create most any type, size, or shape of arrangement.
+Experienced florists can create almost any type, size, or shape of arrangement.
 If the desired flower is more than the budget allows, silk flowers are often acceptable, and even a desirable alternative to fresh ones.
 They look real, and they are permanent keepsakes.

-A beautiful bridal bouquet from say Silky Flower Store is more than just a collection of flowers.
+A beautiful bridal bouquet from says Silky Flower Store is more than just a collection of flowers.
 It should complement the bride’s individuality, proportions, and dress, as well as fitting the overall theme of the event.
 This seems that it should go without saying.
 Indeed, who would want to look back at wedding photos to find that the bouquet was so large that it made her look like a little girl hiding behind a bush?
 Or who wants to find that the colors or design of the bouquet clashed with her dress.

 Is the success or failure of the bridal bouquet simply a quirk of fate?